-Following the Bach cantata cycle completion in 1987, it was the express wish of Paul Steinitz that the London Bach Society, including its own professional orchestra Steinitz Bach Players, be continued and developed after he died.
+Following the Bach cantata cycle completion in 1987, it was the express wish of Paul Steinitz that the London Bach Society and its own professional orchestra Steinitz Bach Players, be continued and developed after he died.
 Adherence to modern Bach scholarship and its manifestation in performances was imperative.
-An annual Bach Festival was chosen as the vehicle to achieve this, something Paul was planning to launch post-cantata cycle, and to continue to promote the Bach story within the Society’s charitable purpose.
+An annual Bach Festival was chosen as the vehicle to achieve this, something Paul was planning to launch post-cantata cycle anyway, and to continue to promote the Bach story within the Society’s charitable purpose.

 Resolving to rise to the challenge that honouring her husband’s wishes posed after his death in April 1988, Margaret founded the Society’s annual Bachfest in 1990.
-The LBS Journal Bach Notes was launched in 1996 and, with web designer Tim Ireland, she compiled the LBS’s website highly praised website ‘bachlive’ launched to celebrate the arrival of a new century in 2000.
+The LBS Journal Bach Notes was launched in 1996 and, with web designer Tim Ireland, she compiled the LBS’s highly praised website ‘bachlive’ launched to celebrate the arrival of a new century in 2000.
 The Society’s 60th anniversary followed in 2006 and to mark Paul Steinitz’ centenary in 2009 she founded the 18-30 Bach Club as part of the annual Bachfest, an event especially for young people to have their first experience of Bach’s music and in an informal contemporary setting.
 The 25th Bachfest was presented in 2015, complete with four-page spread in the Leipzig Bachfest magazine.
-Forward planning stretches to 2021, the LBS 75th anniversary, and to 2022 when the Society is also a Patron of the 2022 Leipzig Bachfest “Bach-We are Family”.
+The LBS 75th anniversary was marked in 2021 and the Society was a Patron of the 2022 Leipzig Bachfest “Bach-We are Family”.

-Following the Fall of the Berlin Wall in 1989, Mrs Steinitz’s musical interests have also been to foster closer LBS links with the Bach heritage in Germany, especially at Leipzig, and to build on the success of visits to the German Democratic Republic made by the London Bach Society in 1964 and 1983, the latter supported by the British Council.
+Following the Fall of the Berlin Wall in 1989, Mrs Steinitz’s musical interests have also been to foster closer LBS links with the Bach heritage in Germany, especially at Leipzig, and to build on the success of the tours to the German Democratic Republic made by the London Bach Society in 1964 and 1983, the latter supported by the British Council.
 Therefore in 1994, she invited Leipzig’s Thomanerchor (Bach’s choir) here, to make its UK debut and perform in London’s Guildhall and Westminster Abbey, King’s College Chapel Cambridge, Birmingham Town Hall and Wells Cathedral.
 Close musical friendships have been forged with the choir since and also with the pre-eminent Bach research centre, the Leipzig Bach-Archiv.